-God I hate nginx.
-The sheer amount of files on top of files to sort through, writing them, debugging them, it's just a whole annoying process.
+Nginx sucks.
+The sheer amount of files on top of files to sort through, writing them, debugging them, it's just a whole tedious process.

-The most concerning thing for me, more so emotionally, was keeping my matrix synapse files intact, so I could keep the messages between me and my friends, everything else didn't really matter.
+The most concerning thing for me, more so emotionally, was keeping my matrix synapse files intact, so I could keep the messages between me and my friends, everything else didn't really matter in the long term.

 Initially, the server broke instantly.
 Before even being able to SSH in.
 I rented it out (I am using the AlphaVPS 1Tb storage vps), and it didn't start for a few hours until their team fixed the issue.
-After that I didn't really have many issues server-wise, except the ones from my own fault, but still left a sour taste but we all have tech problems.
+I didn't really have many issues server-wise, except the ones from my own fault, but still left a sour taste, but we all have tech problems.
 They were lovely when they did contact, I still rate them very well.

-I used letsencrypt certbot to generate the certificates for the ports which use ssl, that was straight forward and the least painful part of the whole process.
+For ssl, I used letsencrypt certbot to generate the certificates for the ports which requires it.
+That was fairly straight forward and the least painful part of the whole process.

-I was trying to set up the matrix server, but due to the config not being in the correct format the docker version wanted (the original instilation was onto the host os), it was giving me permission denied on actually running it even though the permissions were correct.
-I used diff between a docker config and a baremetal config and edited it to be as close to the other, however this did not do anything.
+I tried to set up the matrix server, but due to the config not being in the correct format the docker version wanted (the original instilation was onto the host os), it was giving me permission denied on actually running it even though the permissions were correct.
+I used diff between a docker config and a host os config and edited it to be as close to the other, however this did not do anything.
 I had no idea what was causing the issue, so I had to create a new config which means I can no longer access my messages to a close friend of mine.

 The one thing I wanted to keep intact was ruined :c

-I created a new config, set up the matrix server and let it run, it actually started up.
-I couldn't access it because of not setting up nginx yet.
+I created a new config, set up the matrix server and let it run, it actually started up!
+Woo!
+However, I couldn't access it because I didn't actually set up nginx yet.

 I used to have a good relationship with nginx, I was in love with them for awhile after ditching apache2, I thought it was rather easy to set up, but when you have seven different services to set up, it's a pain.
 Docker made it fairly easy as you can just reference container names and be able to access them, but it was nginx itself which was the issue.